SimoneMariaRomeo/leadership-factory-v2/docs/perplexity-comet-instructions.md

 - Password (for both): `trial-marsword`
 - Name to use: `Mario Sario`

-If a page asks for a "learning goal", you can use:
-- "I want to become a calmer leader in stressful meetings, so I can speak clearly and set better boundaries."

 ## How to report (very important)
 For each journey below, write: